-- Minimum TOEFL scores required on all test sections combined are: - o iBT (Internet-based test with 4 sections, each scored from 1-30): 90 - o Paper-delivered testing (3 sections, each scored from 1-30): 68 - Duolingo English Test - Minimum score required for acceptance is 120. - o Testing information can be obtained by visiting the Duolingo website.
+- Minimum TOEFL scores required on all test sections combined are: - o iBT (Internet-based test with 4 sections, each scored from 1-30): 90 - Paper-delivered testing (3 sections, each scored from 1-30): 68 - A score of less than 70% on any individual test section makes the applicant ineligible based on a lack of sufficient English language proficiency. - Duolingo English Test - o Minimum score required for acceptance is 120. - o Testing information can be obtained by visiting the Duolingo website.